Azure-Samples/iotedge_config_cli/src/docs/device_readme.md

 ```Run
     sudo ./install.sh
 ```
-5. Follow the prompt by entering the hostname (FQDN or IP address).
-On the parent device, it will prompt the hostname and on the child deivce, it will prompt both the hostname of the child and parent device.
+5. If the hostname was not provided in the configuration file, it will prompt for hostname.
+Follow the prompt by entering the hostname (FQDN or IP address).
+On the parent device, it may prompt its own hostname and on the child deivce, it may prompt the hostname of both the child and parent device.